solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_02_Deploy_Laravel_API_app.md

 - Provide a unique `Suffix` to ensure that the Flexible Server instance's name is unique
 - Provide a strong `Password` for the database admin user (`AppAdmin`)
-- Provide the name of your lab `Resource Group`
+- Provide the name of the lab `Resource Group`
-- Provide the desired `Location` for your Azure resources
+- Provide the desired `Location` for the Azure resources

 ```powershell
 .\create-database.ps1 'Suffix' 'Password' 'Resource Group' 'Location'